-HODL Listing At LBank On 20 August
+HODL Listing at LBank On 20 August

-INTERNET CITY, DUBAI, Aug.
-17, 2021 (GLOBE NEWSWIRE) -- LBank, a global digital asset trading platform, will list HODL on August 20, 2021.
+San Francisco, Aug.
+19, 2021 (GLOBE NEWSWIRE) -- INTERNET CITY, DUBAI — LBank, a global digital asset trading platform, will list HODL on August 20, 2021.
 For all LBank users, the HODL/USDT trading pair will be officially available for trading at 21:00 (UTC+8) on August 20.

 Decentralized finance is playing an increasingly important role in the crypto world.
 It is unsurprising that DeFi projects are gaining ever greater popularity.
 One of these projects is called the DeFi Coins Protocol.
 Another important milestone has now been reached for the token DeFi Coin (HOLD 2.0).
 The listing on the LBank Exchange will follow from Aug.
 20, 2021.
 HODL is a community-driven token on the Binance Smart Chain.
 Simply hold HODL to earn daily BNB rewards, plus tokens in reflection and discover the future of money.